 “But what if Twilight Heart fails?
 We could very well be sending them to their deaths,” the secretary asked with a worried expression.

-“What will be, will be,” Sir Richardson claimed, placing the black page he took out earlier onto his desk.
+“What will be, will be,” Sir Richardson claimed, placing the blank page he took out earlier onto his desk.
 “As far as I see it all of our troubling people will be in one place.
 If we are lucky, they will destroy each other without me needing to lift a finger.”

 “But that would also mean sacrificing the Valero.
 Weren’t we wanting to use him to annihilate the CSOG?” the secretary said with a worried expression.
 “Isn’t that why we’ve been monitoring him?”

 “Well yes.
-However, as things stand he’d be troubling to control, just like our other Phoenix Hunter,” Sir Richardson replied, placing his feet back on the ground and pushing his chair closer into the desk.
+However, as things stand, he’d be troubling to control, just like our other Phoenix Hunter,” Sir Richardson replied, placing his feet back on the ground and pushing his chair closer into the desk.
 “I know for a fact that he’d survive even if everyone else perishes.
 He’s a Valero, the strongest Oviri and Phoenix Hunters in history.”

 “Then you sent Twilight Heart because…”

 “Because Twilight Heart could stand in the way of my goals,” Sir Richardson continued.
 “With them gone, Brayden Valero will be mine to control.
-Then all of the Starlight Knight’s will bow to me including A.V. and the entire world will be mine.”
+Then all of the Starlight Knights will bow to me including A.V. and the entire world will be mine.”

 The soldier walked into the hall alone as his allies prepared themselves for the next attack.
 They had taken cover in the ruins of a castle deep in the ruins of Enlil.
 The walls were crumbling away, and dust and cobwebs filled the halls.
 Most of the castle was in shambles but as the solider known as Arzon marched towards where the Earl of Aria rested, the halls became tidier and more together.
 In fact, there were only a few holes in the ceiling that let the night sky shine through.
 He had to speak with the Earl.
 Many of the men were worn out, overworked from the endless battles and constant travel.
-Most of his colleges wouldn’t dare question the Earl’s decision to attack Luminea, they didn’t even dare to come face to face with him.
-But Arzon knew that if they were to keep fighting the way they were they were sure to fail their mission.
+Most of his colleagues wouldn’t dare question the Earl’s decision to attack Luminea, they didn’t even dare to come face to face with him.
+But Arzon knew that if they were to keep fighting the way they then were they would surely fail their mission.
 It was a foolish idea, but Arzon knew he had to attempt and convince the Earl to allow them to rest.
 Taking over Luminea had been only a recent movement, so he hoped that his request would be considered.
 He stopped when he reached the dark wooden doors of the Earl’s chambers and prepared to knock.

 “What are you doing down here?” a man growled.
 “Shouldn’t you be training with the others?”